-After looking at the basic setup making Bxh7+ possible in the introduction to the Bxh7+ Greek Gift, we can look at more advanced examples of Bxh7 sacrifices.
+After looking at the basic setup making Bxh7+ possible in the introduction to the Greek Gift, we can look at more advanced examples of Greek Gift featuring high level games.

 The simplest and most common positions in which it’s possible to give up a bishop are those with a white pawn on e5.